-\TOK grades in the final IB exam are reproduced as letter grades (A-E).
-These grades do not count as part of our promotion criteria (please refer to page 44).
+TOK grades in the final IB exam are reproduced as letter grades (A-E).
+These grades do not count as part of our promotion criteria (please refer to page 48).

-These grade boundaries have been determined by the school in consultation with CAIE and IBO subject grade boundaries, and may differ from the final externally determined grade boundaries.
+These grade boundaries have been determined by the school in consultation with CAIE and IB subject grade boundaries, and may differ from the final externally determined grade boundaries.

-IBDP student grades during term times inform parents and students of progress, but do not necessarily indicate potential final results in their IB examinations.
+IGCSE and IB students' grades during term times inform parents and students of progress, but do not necessarily indicate potential final results in their IGCSE or IB examinations.